27himanshu/opensnap-quicktile/README.md

 And finally build and install it:

-    cd opensnap*
+    cd opensnap-quicktile*
     make

-And now start opensnap by
+And now start opensnap-quicktile by

-    bin/opensnap --daemon
+    bin/opensnap-quicktile --daemon